Childhood and Education Journey of Damian Lillard in Timeline

 In 2023, Damian Lillard was traded to the Milwaukee Bucks after requesting a trade.

-2024: Divorce from Kay'La Hanson
+2024: Divorce From Kay'La Hanson

-In 2024, Damian Lillard and Kay'La Hanson were divorced.
+By 2024, Damian Lillard and Kay'La Hanson were divorced.

-August 2, 2025: Named General Manager of Weber State
+August 2, 2025: Named General Manager of Weber State Basketball

-On August 2, 2025, with Lillard unlikely to play during the 2025–26 NBA season due to recovery from his torn Achilles, he returned to his alma mater of Weber State, being introduced as the new general manager of the men's basketball program.
+On August 2, 2025, with Damian Lillard unlikely to play during the 2025–26 NBA season due to his recovery from his torn Achilles, he returned to his alma mater of Weber State, being introduced as the new general manager of the men's basketball program.

 2025: Achilles Injury and Return to Trail Blazers